Although it isn’t dangerous, herpes labialis remains inconvenient! Here are a few tips to avoid the unpleasantness of cold sores.

 Cold sores: tenacious little blisters

-Here are some of the factors that can trigger a cold sore outbreak:
+Among the factors that can trigger a cold sore outbreak we find the following:

 Days 1–2: The tingle stage

-Before any visible symptoms appear, you may feel a tingle, itch and/or burning sensation.
-This stage lasts approximately six hours.
-The infection is contagious even at this stage, so avoid close physical contact.
-If pharmacologic treatment is considered (like applying a medicated cream, such as AbrevaTM), it should be started at this stage.
-Early treatment will maximize the efficiency of the medication.
+Before any visible symptoms appear, a tingle, itch or burning sensation may be felt.
+This stage lasts about six hours.
+The infection is already at this stage, so it is important to avoid close physical contact.

 Days 2–4: The blister stage

 The blister appears.
 A group of small painful lumps multiply or become enlarged.
 White blood cells travel to the blister and fight the infection.
-The cold sore fills with vesicle fluid (pus) and contains millions of virus particles.
-This stage is very contagious.
+The cold sore filled with vesicle fluid (pus), contains millions of virus particles.
+Herpes is very contagious during this stage.

 Day 4: The ulcer stage

-During the ulcer stage (typically the most painful), you'll notice a shallow, cold sore develop.
-A red ring of inflammation around the affected area may also appear.
+During the ulcer stage (typically the most painful), you will notice a shallow, cold sore develop.
+Inflammation can also cause a red ring around the affected area.

-As your cold sore dries out, a golden-brown crust appears and forms a scab.
-As the scab shrinks, you may experience painful cracks that can bleed.
-Severe itching or burning is also common.
+As the cold sore dries out, a golden-brown crust appears on the ulcer site.
+As the scab hardens, painful fissures may appear and bleed.
+Significant itching or burning is also common.

 Days 8–10: The healing stage

-As the cold sore heals and your scab starts to come off, you may experience some dry flaking and residual swelling.
-Your skin may also remain slightly pink or red.
-Typically, cold sores heal within 8 to 10 days, but in some cases may last up to two weeks.
+As the cold sore heals and the scab begins to detach, some dry scaling and residual swelling may be experienced.
+The skin may also remain slightly pink or red.